 You can scroll the shelf using ← and → keys

-The Substance of Faith.com hosts the reflections, insights, and study of Joel Snider, Pastor of First Baptist Church, Rome Georgia.
+The Substance of Faith.com hosts the reflections, insights, and study of Joel Snider, who recently retired after serving 21 years as the Pastor of First Baptist Church, Rome Georgia.

 Are you searching for information on the “the substance of faith?”
-More searches on that phrase bring readers to this site than any other search.
+More searches for that phrase bring readers to this site than any other.
 If that’s why you came, here is a simple summary:

 I wrote my dissertation on the preaching of Clarence Jordan and his theology still has a major impact on what I believe.
 Thus, I took The Substance of Faith as the name for this website.
 I hope that you will find concrete expressions of faith in my posts.
 My goal is to apply real faith for the real lives we live.

 The menu headings above are:

 Bucket Books are the 50 books that have had a significant impact on my life.
 They include literature, fiction, business, theology and more.
 What books have been most influential in your life?

 Other Reads are any other book I’ve been reading.

 Observations are comments on life, culture, and faith.

 Prayers – I’ve written some of these prayers.
 I’ve found the prayers written by others helpful.